Évaluer les actifs intangibles lors d'une acquisition d'entreprise

 Asset quality analysis

-Evaluate the quality and durability of intangible assets.
-This includes examining patent lifespan, brand awareness, and stability of customer relationships.
+Evaluate the quality and sustainability of intangible assets.
+This includes examining patent longevity, brand awareness, and customer relationship stability.

 Asset sustainability

-Analyze the remaining life of patents and trademarks, as well as the likelihood of renewal of customer contracts.
+Analyze the remaining life of patents and trademarks, as well as the likelihood of customer contract renewals.

 Application of evaluation methods